 Public Relations and Fundraising Manager

 To improve their organization’s public image, these professionals create press campaigns, organize interviews, and train staff on corporate image tactics.
-When working in a nonprofit setting, they may also develop fundraising campaigns, court potential donors, and plan events to raise both the organizational profile and funds.
+When working in a nonprofit setting, they may also develop fundraising campaigns, court potential donors, and plan events to raise both their organization’s profile and much-needed funds.

 Source: Bureau of Labor Statistics, 2019